dotkernel/dot-mapper/README.md

 ## Delete related events

 Triggered when an entity is to be deleted by calling the mapper's `delete` method.
+It works only with the single entity deletion not with the `deleteAll`.

 #### MapperEvent::EVENT_MAPPER_BEFORE_DELETE
-* triggered before the actual release
+* triggered before the actual entity deletion.
+Useful to add pre-delete operations or even stop the deletion at runtime.
+The event paramteres are:
+    * `entity` - entity object to be deleted
+    * `options` - the delete options array that was passed to the delete method

+#### MapperEvent::EVENT_MAPPER_AFTER_DELETE
+* triggered after the delete query was run.
+Useful to add post-delete operations(delete related entities etc.).
+It is triggered only if the deletion was succesful.
+    * `entity` - entity object that was deleted
+    * `options` - the delete options array as passed to the delete method

+#### MapperEvent::EVENT_MAPPER_AFTER_DELETE_COMMIT
+* triggered after the delete transaction was successfully commited.
+If you let the delete operation as atomic(by default) the delete will be wrapped in a transaction.
+This event marks that the transaction was a success and consequently the delete operation(along with any pre or post operations done in other delete events).
+The parameters are the same as for the previously described event.

 ## Advanced mapper usage